txl5858/convertToMp3/README.md

 Make sure you enable the execution of powershell scripts on your machine.
 Open Powershell as Administrator and run the command:
 Set-ExecutionPolicy Unrestricted

+As of June 11th 2017 the script is running with errors.
+It seems totally benine and everything still works as expected.
+Do not ctrl+c the script or .mp3 files may be incomplete.

 1) Download the .7z file and extract to a file C:\convertMp3.
 If the files are not extracted to the correct location the program wont load properly.

 2) double-click the .reg file to enable windows explorer context